mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 print('values in image:')
 print(image)

-# normalize the image by dividing each
+# convert the image's pixels by dividing each
 # value by 255; store in variable named
 # newImage
 newImage = # finish code here